ivvycode/apidocs/venues/change-booking-status.md

 The unique id of the venue to which the booking belongs
 {% endapi-method-parameter %}

-{% api-method-parameter name="accountId" type="integer" required=true %}
-The unique id of the booking to which the booking status will be added
-{% endapi-method-parameter %}

 {% api-method-parameter name="currentStatus" type="integer" required=true %}
 The status to assign the booking.
 See [Current Status](change-booking-status.md#booking-status).
+{% endapi-method-parameter %}

+{% api-method-parameter name="changedByUserId" type="integer" required=true %}
+The unique id of the account user who is changing the status of the booking.
 {% endapi-method-parameter %}

 {% api-method-parameter name="cancelStageId" type="integer" required=false %}